 5.5 Phasing of Activities

 A phase of an activity is a period of continuous occupation of the street (whether or not the activity is taking place for the whole time) between the start and completion of the works.
 As one permit can only contain one phase, the dates given in a permit application will denote the dates for that phase.
-A phase can end only when all the plant, equipment and materials, including any signing, lighting and guarding have been removed from the site.
+A phase can end only when all the plant, equipment and materials, including any signing, lighting and guarding have been removed from the site and the full extent of the occupied area of the street is returned to public use.

 5.6 Linked Activities